IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketLiveSource.txt

       The default value of the 'bufferSize' parameter is determined by 'libpcap'.

-   processorAffinity -- This optional parameter takes an expression of type
-      'unit32' that specifies which processor core the operator's thread will run on.
-The maximum value is 'P-1', where P is the number of processors on the machine where the operator will run.
-If this parameter is specified, then the operator's thread will be dispatched only on the specified processor.

-      The default is to dispatch the operator's thread on any available processor.

    timeout -- This optional parameter takes an expression of type 'float64' that
       specifies a timeout for the 'libpcap' interface.
 If this value is specified, the operator will call the 'libpcap' interface again whenever